 Volunteers came forward that winter to try to keep a few hills open for children to downhill ski.
 It was soon after this that Grayling Recreation Authority was established as a result of a lot of volunteer work.
 With the cooperation of the Michigan National Guard and the State Military Board, a special law was made to allow the "Authority" to work on a non-profit basis.
 The Grayling Recreation Authority (GRA) is a government "consortium", made up of representatives from Grayling Township, Crawford County, the Crawford AuSable Schools and three members at large.

 In the beginning, the main goal of GRA was to maintain and run the ski operation.
-Now GRA has added to it's priorities year round sports programs for Youth and Adults, and the operation of the Grayling Fish Hatchery.
+Now GRA has added to it's priorities year round sports programs for Youth and Adults.
 Year round, quality recreational activities are supported by 1/2 mil of taxes and user fees.
 GRA keeps prices at a minimum so as to be accessible for as many participants as possible.

 For more information about Hanson Hills or to plan a visit please call 989-348-9266 or write to Grayling Recreation Authority, PO Box 361, Grayling, MI 49738.
 You may also contact us by e-mail at: firstname.lastname@example.org